 "Mom & Dad" are very protective of their nest, but do trust us to come & go through the Patio with ease...even letting us take an occasional peek!
 We have also been "allowed" to take a few pictures!

 We truly enjoy our new "tenants" and hope to see many happy returns, every Spring!

 We had just returned to our California home after being gone a couple of months to discover a dove sitting on a nest on the fireplace ledge on our patio just about 3 feet from the door.

-One day I noticed that only one dove was involved is this hatching at this point because somehow it got a sore above its beak and we were able to identify it each time.
+One day I noticed that only one dove was involved we could tell because somehow it got a sore above its beak and we were able to identify it each time.

 I worried so about these babies, I read that if only one parent has the task of caring for the babies they are not usually successful.

 Just today I had the pleasure to witness the parent bird feeding the babies, what a precious sight this was.

 Then the parent at times would get out of the nest and sit for a while, I think it was resting because when it is in the nest the babies are trying to climb on it. (hey, maybe they scratched its nose).

 I hope and pray that the parent whether it be the mother or father can get these babies raised and out on their own and that they the parent will be ok after that.